Education / 001

 FAQ

-How does glycolic acid compare to TCA?
+How does glycolic acid compare to TCA for wrinkle treatment?

 Can I use chemical peels at home safely?

-Sources: Chemical Peels: A Review of Current Practice, Journal of Clinical and Aesthetic Dermatology, 2024.
-Alpha Hydroxy Acids in the Cosmetic Industry, Molecules (MDPI), 2023.
-Phenol-Croton Oil Peel, Facial Plastic Surgery Clinics of North America, 2023.
+Sources: Chemical Peels: A Review of Current Practice | Journal of Clinical and Aesthetic Dermatology | 2024 | https://jcadonline.com; Alpha Hydroxy Acids in the Cosmetic Industry | Molecules (MDPI) | 2023 | https://www.mdpi.com/journal/molecules; Phenol-Croton Oil Peel: Indications, Techniques, and Outcomes | Facial Plastic Surgery Clinics of North America | 2023 | https://www.facialplastic.theclinics.com